, Singapore

 The French sporting goods retailer, the largest in the world, heavily relies on its brick-and-mortar stores, with 87% of sales occurring in-store compared with 13% online.

 About 50% of Singaporeans prefer hybrid shopping, though they tend to make more purchases online, according to a study by KPMG and GS1 released in June.
-A further 26% said they mostly shop online, but visit physical stores for specific items or experiences, while 21% prefer physical stores.
+A further 26% said they mostly shop online, but visit physical stores for specific items or experiences, whilst 21% prefer physical stores.

 KPMG cited the emergence of seamless commerce, “which recognises a brand’s customer journey across multiple platforms and services, encompassing social media, delivery innovations, apps, websites, automated messaging and other digital interactions, all seamlessly integrated with traditional physical stores.”